-Life as a Driving Instructor - Exhausted
+Life as a Driving Instructor - It's Hard Work!

 May I just say that Life as a driving instructor is not just all about sitting in the car, and allowing the learner driver control the car with you the ADI just giving instructions.
 There is much more to it than that, and even when you are not in the car, you are still doing some work to keep your driving school business in front of the competition.